netxms/netxms-doc/admin/icmp-ping.rst

 number of polls), timeout and ICMP packet size are configured via server configuration parameters.
 See for more details :ref:`server_configuration_parameters`.

 ICMP requests are sent to the primary IP address of the node.
 Additional targets can be specified in the node properties.
 It is also possible to set interfaces of the node as targets by enabling :guilabel:`Collect ICMP response statistic for this interface` in the properties of the interface.
 Please note that enabling this for the interface that corresponds to the primary IP address will lead to pinging this address twice.

 ICMP polling is performed either from the server, from a zone proxy if zoning is used, or from a specific proxy when this is configured in the node properties.
 The proxying agent should have the ``ping.nsm`` subagent enabled.

 The results of the ICMP response statistic collection for primary IP address are visible in :guilabel:`Object Details -> Overview` and are available as internal
 metrics:

+* ICMP.Jitter
+* ICMP.PacketLoss
 * ICMP.ResponseTime.Average
-* ICMP.PacketLoss
 * ICMP.ResponseTime.Last
 * ICMP.ResponseTime.Max
 * ICMP.ResponseTime.Min